 - Advanced Periodontal Disease: As gum disease, also called periodontal disease, advances, the tooth becomes less and less supported by surrounding bone.
 In some cases, the tooth loosens to such an extent that extraction is the only solution.

 - Malpositioned/Nonfunctioning Teeth: Teeth which are malaligned and/or nonfunctioning (lacking opposing teeth to bite against) may need to be removed.
 Some orthodontic treatments may also require an extraction in order to create needed space for improved teeth alignment.

 - Extra Teeth: Also referred to as supernumerary teeth, extra teeth may block other teeth from emerging.

-- Chemotherapy: Chemotherapy weakens the immune system, increasing the risk of tooth infections, heightening the risk of extraction.
+- Chemotherapy: Chemotherapy weakens the immune system, increasing the risk of tooth infections and heightening the risk of extraction.
 Head and neck radiation therapy may also require tooth extraction in order to help avoid possible complications.

 The only way we can know for sure if your tooth requires pulling is to examine it in person.
 If you are experiencing tooth pain, be sure to schedule an appointment as soon as possible.
 The sooner you stop in, the more likely it is that we can save your tooth!